-(Name of school) will endeavour to support children through:
+Our schools will endeavour to support children through:

-- a relevant curriculum which encourages self-esteem and self-motivation; - the school ethos which promotes a positive, supportive and secure environment e.g. our 'Anti-bullying Policy' and which gives all children and adults a sense of being respected and valued e.g. buddy schemes for new children and mentors for newly qualified staff; - the implementation of positive behaviour management strategies - regular liaison with other professionals and agencies who support the children and their families; - a commitment to develop productive, supportive relationships with parents - the development and support of a responsive and knowledgeable staff group trained to respond appropriately in Child Protection situations.
+- A relevant curriculum which encourages self-esteem and self-motivation; - The school ethos which promotes a positive, supportive and secure environment e.g. our 'Anti-bullying Policy' and which gives all children and adults a sense of being respected and valued e.g. buddy schemes for new children and mentors for newly qualified staff;

+- The implementation of positive behaviour management strategies - Regular liaison with other professionals and agencies who support the children and their families; - A commitment to develop productive, supportive relationships with parents - The development and support of a responsive and knowledgeable staff group trained to respond appropriately in Child Protection situations.